jmcalalang/lab/SECURITY.md

 # Security Policy

+Maintained by Jon

 ## Supported Versions

-Supported by Jon
+Support not provided, all resources are examples

 ## Reporting a Vulnerability

-If you find a cert, token, username, or password, make it a repository secret.
+If you find a cert, token, username, or password, make it a repository secret